gumaerc-testorg/22.033-fall-2011/content/pages/syllabus.md

 Hydrogen
 {{< tdclose >}}
 {{< tdopen >}}
 The hydrogen group is responsible for choosing and optimizing a technology to generate hydrogen using the process heat from the reactor.
-This includes selecting a method/technology for hydrogen production, constructing an overall H2 plant diagram, and dealing with materials & safety issues related to hydrogen production.
-This group is also responsible for calculating the output of their sub-plant, both in terms of monetary income as well as determining how much fossil fuels can be displaced by using their H2.
+This includes selecting a method/technology for hydrogen production, constructing an overall H{{< sub "2" >}} plant diagram, and dealing with materials & safety issues related to hydrogen production.
+This group is also responsible for calculating the output of their sub-plant, both in terms of monetary income as well as determining how much fossil fuels can be displaced by using their H{{< sub "2" >}}.
 {{< tdclose >}}

 {{< trclose >}}